-You would be hard pressed to find someone who isn’t in awe of Oprah — plus, her soothing voice is the perfect juxtaposition to the harsh sounds of honking cars.
+You would be hard-pressed to find someone who isn’t in awe of Oprah — plus, her soothing voice is the perfect juxtaposition to the harsh sounds of honking cars.
 And this episode on Oprah’s SuperSoul Conversations featuring Michelle Obama is the gift none of us deserve.
 It is a raw and authentic two-part series that leaves you ready to conquer the world.
 The former first lady candidly shares stories from her upbringing, the challenges faced in her marriage, and life in the oval office.
 As someone who is the poster child for #couplegoals, it was refreshing to hear that even the best go through difficulties — the Obamas often saw a Chicago psychologist together to talk out the “knots” in their relationship.
-This episode was great for anyone who read her memoir, Becoming, and craved more.
+This episode was great for anyone who read her memoir, “Becoming,” and craved more.

-Dax Shepard, the armchair expert, is an A-list actor with a degree in Anthropology who is on a mission to discover human truths — and he has taken this mission to the podcast airwaves.
-On this particular episode, he brings in Belgian author and psychotherapist Esther Perel (who I can’t say enough good things about) to discuss the nature of relationships, covering everything from cheating and eroticism to unrealistic expectations.
+Dax Shepard, the armchair expert, is an A-list actor with a degree in anthropology who is on a mission to discover human truths — and he has taken this mission to the podcast airwaves.
+In this particular episode, he brings in Belgian author and psychotherapist Esther Perel (who I can’t say enough good things about) to discuss the nature of relationships, covering everything from cheating and eroticism to unrealistic expectations.
 By redefining what it means to be in love, and what the “perfect” partner looks like, you come out of the episode an emotionally mature woman — she has completely reframed the way I view relationships.
-I no longer look to one person to fulfill every part of me, for it is an impossible ask.
+I no longer look to one person to fulfill every part of me, for it is an impossible task.
 The idea that you will find someone who satisfies you emotionally, sexually, intellectually, etc. is an unrealistic standard spoon-fed to us by Netflix romantic comedies starring Noah Centineo.

 Revolve is making headlines — the Los Angeles-based retailer recently IPO’d at the New York Stock Exchange.
 And thanks to her clever use of influencers early on, Raissa Gerona was pivotal in making the brand what it is today.
 She reshaped the way we look at traditional marketing — Revolve Fest or #revolvearoundtheworld anyone?
-This episode on Second Life hosted by Who What Wear co-founder Hillary Kerr gives you the inside look at how she used Instagram and influencers to turn Revolve into a $1.2 billion brand.
+This episode on Second Life hosted by Who What Wear co-founder Hillary Kerr gives you the inside look at how she used Instagram and influencers to turn to Revolve into a $1.2 billion brand.

 Danish model-turned-designer Anine Bing launched her namesake fashion empire seven years ago while pregnant with her first child.
-From her LA garage to 11 brick-and-mortar stores worldwide, this is simply the beginning of Bing’s domination.
+From her Los Angeles garage to 11 brick-and-mortar stores worldwide, this is simply the beginning of Bing’s domination.
 A true #girlboss, a bored Bing posted her flea market finds on her blog and all 100 pieces sold out within the hour.
-A great episode for those of you who get turned on by founder stories, Bing goes into detail about the perfect boot, starting a business with her husband, and her rock band past with the hosts, Dry Bar founders (and siblings) Alli Webb and Michael Landau.
+A great episode for those of you who get turned on by founder stories, Bing goes into detail about the perfect boot, starting a business with her husband, and her rock band past with the hosts, Drybar founders (and siblings) Alli Webb and Michael Landau.

-TED radio hour is a narrative journey that condenses popular TED talks and combines them with follow up interviews with the speakers.
+TED Radio Hour is a narrative journey that condenses popular TED talks and combines them with follow up interviews with the speakers.
 Guy Raz, the podcast king (the first podcast creator to have three shows on the Top 20 Apple Podcast Charts simultaneously), gives us practical advice on how to be happier human beings.
 This episode is perfect for anyone looking to brighten up and restructure their lives — and learn the secret(s) to happiness.
 How variables like who we spend time with, exercise, how much we sleep, how we think about ourselves and others actually matter.
 Other popular TED Radio Hours touch base on jumpstarting creativity, becoming wiser, courage and forgiveness.